 This is a rare, super personal post for me.
 I debated posting it but am so utterly proud of the daughter I’ve been blessed to raise.
 Below is the letter I presented her with (minus a few private details) on the day she graduated from college.
 Since posting this, my daughter continues to flourish.
-She’s enjoying her third year as a publicist in the film industry, and recently earned a major promotion.
-She travels all over the world for work and pleasure . . . she’s living the life she dreamed – and isn’t that every parent’s dream for his/her children?!
+She’s enjoying her sixth year as a publicist in the film industry, recently earning a significant promotion.
+She travels globally for work – and pleasure – … she’s living the life she dreamed!!
+Isn’t that every parent’s dream for his/her children?!

 I loved you before I ever saw you but felt you growing inside.
 The moment I caught glimpse of you on the evening

 you were born, I fell in love all over again – your head full of all that